TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Annotations.rst

     `PHP 8 native attributes <https://www.php.net/manual/en/language.attributes.overview.php>`__.

 ..  attention::
-    Even if you use PHP 8.0 with TYPO3 11LTS native attributes do not work below TYPO3 v12.0.
-To stay compatible with bot TYPO3 v11 and v12 continue to use the Extbase annotations as doc-block comments.
+    Even if you use PHP 8.0 with TYPO3 v11 LTS native attributes do not work below TYPO3 v12.0.
+To stay compatible with both TYPO3 v11 and v12, continue to use the Extbase annotations as doc-block comments.

 Example in EXT:blog_example for the annotation :php:`Lazy`: